Under the light of a glass pendant, Dr. Brett Lyndall Singh introduced his medical technology project Alpha & Omega Nutrition to a group of experts.

 “You have to ask, you can’t just assume.
 As they say, ‘ask, and it shall be given, seek and you will find, knock, and the door will be opened to you.’
 Always expect to be successful, and you will always be prepared for it.
 Every industry is different, being in the medical technology industry, you are treating the human body, so the process ought to be controlled.”

 It took his team about three years to get funding from the Chinese Academy of Science and Technology.
 “Publishing your paper takes you many years to get the right results, especially to analyze and discern whether this will truly do what it claims.”

 They finally finished their research in December 2019 and got the funding.

-Singh’s team is comprised of the brightest minds from the China-Africa Youth Association.
+Singh’s team is comprised of the brightest Chinese and African minds from Top Medical Instutions in China and South Africa.
 The R&D team is based in China’s famous home of Entrepreneurs, Wenzhou City.
 With a multidisciplinary international group of expert advisors particularly in public health and pediatrics.

 The startup capital was $500,000.
 And at present, the team has collected almost $200,000 from prize winnings and joint venture contracts, of which 75% has gone towards research, development and production of A&O NutriPowder.
 The next round of funding is expected to come from the WHO and NHI.

 Singh believes the market potential is huge.
 What’s more, there are excellent African government support policies for pediatric companies and the Chinese Belt and Road Initiative.

 A&O NutriPowder’s marketing strategy is a B2G2C Hybrid Model.
 Procurements are made directly from SSA Governments, NGO’s and other Institutions, and distributed to a desired population.
 Currently, they have initiated cooperation with five e-commerce platforms and hospitals across SSA.